+Derivatives Risk.
+The fund may invest in derivative instruments.
+The principal types of derivatives the fund may use are futures contracts.
+A futures contract is an agreement to buy or sell a financial instrument at a specific price on a specific day.
 The fund's use of derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
-Certain of these risks, such as liquidity risk, leverage risk and market risk, are discussed elsewhere in this prospectus.
+Certain of these risks, such as market risk, liquidity risk and leverage risk, are discussed elsewhere in this prospectus.
 The fund's use of derivatives is also subject to counterparty risk, lack of availability risk, valuation risk, correlation risk and tax risk.
-Counterparty risk is the risk that the counterparty to a derivatives transaction may not fulfill its contractual obligations either because the financial condition of the counterparty declines, or because the counterparty is otherwise unable or unwilling to perform under the contract.
+Counterparty risk is the risk that the counterparty to a derivative transaction may not fulfill its contractual obligations either because the financial condition of the counterparty declines, or because the counterparty is otherwise unable or unwilling to perform under the contract.
 Lack of availability risk is the risk that suitable derivative transactions may not be available in all circumstances for risk management or other purposes.
 Valuation risk is the risk that a particular derivative may be valued incorrectly.
-Correlation risk is the risk that the use of derivatives may not correlate perfectly with the underlying asset, rate or index.
+Correlation risk is the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
 Tax risk is the risk that the use of derivatives may cause the fund to realize higher amounts of short-term capital gains.
-The fund's use of derivatives could reduce the fund's volatility, and could cause the fund to lose more than the initial amount invested.
+The fund's use of derivatives could reduce the fund's performance, increase the fund's volatility, and cause the fund to lose more than the initial amount invested.
+Furthermore, the use of derivatives subject to regulation by the Commodity Futures Trading Commission (CFTC) could cause the fund to become a commodity pool, which would require the fund to comply with certain CFTC rules.